MMA Fighter Maycee Barber Says She Looked Dead After Bone-Crushing Loss

 So, she hopped on X to tell everyone she's doing okay while vowing to return to the Octagon to continue her "fighting journey."

-Despite her bone-crushing lose, Barber claims her fight with Grasso was still "one of the greatest days of my life."
+Despite her bone-crushing loss, Barber claims her fight with Grasso was still "one of the greatest days of my life."

 UFC president Dana White went one step further during a press conference, calling the fight "one of the greatest in sports history, let alone this year, tonight or whatever."